sethbern/CSJava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst

 Pass by value
 ---------------

-Java uses **pass by Value** when it passes arguments to methods.
+Java uses **pass by Value** when it passes arguments into a method.
-This means that a copy of the value in the argument is saved in the parameter variable.
+This means that a copy of the actual parameter value is stored in the formal parameter variable.
-The original value outside the method is not changed if the parameter variable is assigned a new value inside the method.  **It is generally not a good idea to change the value of a parameter inside a method, however it is possible as the example below shows.**
+The original value outside the method is not changed if a new value is assigned to the formal parameter within the method body.  **It is generally not a good idea to change the value of a formal parameter inside a method, however it is possible as the example below shows.**

 |CodingEx| **Check your understanding**

 .. activecode:: code5_2_4
   :language: java

-  Use the CodeLens button or copy the code into the |visualizer| to watch how the square method alters the value of x, while the value of y in the main method is not affected.
+  Use the CodeLens button to watch how the square method alters the value of x, while the value of y in the main method is not affected.

   Try changing the name of the variable in the main method to "x" and rerun the program.
 You should see